 There is substantial anecdotal evidence in industry that FTS can be effective in reducing duration within specific phases (Figure 3).
-Testing can work well in FTS: one team searches for bugs and documents these bugs in a database, which is then accessed and worked on by the software team at another site many time zones west.
-For example, EDS claims to do this between Argentina and India [17].
-Testing is a good fit because the handoff is structured, granular, and, with trained staff, usually does not suffer much from miscommunication.
+Testing can work well in FTS: one team searches for bugs and documents these bugs in a database, which is then accessed and worked on by the software team at another site many time-zones west.
+For example, EDS claims to do this between Argentina and India [18].
+Testing is a good fit because the hand-off is structured, granular and - with trained staff - will usually not suffer much from miscommunication.
 Short spurts of prototyping have also been successful in FTS.
-For example, PortalPlayer, an early maker of embedded software for Apple's iPod, with research and development in India and Silicon Valley, claimed that it performed rapid prototyping using FTS [36].
+For example, PortalPlayer, an early maker of embedded software for Apple's iPod, with R&D in India and Silicon Valley, claimed that it performed rapid prototyping using FTS [5].
 These anecdotes are consistent with the authors' industry observations.
-For example, software engineers claim benefits of FTS, but these instances of FTS are brief spurts of several days or, at most, a few weeks.
+For example, software engineers claim benefits of FTS, but these instances of FTS are brief spurts of several days, or at most a few weeks.